With a strong baht, it’s more than ever crucial to find the best place to exchange money in Bangkok.

 But this card is not on sale at their branch at the airport.
 It’s only available at the SuperRich branch in Ratchadamri.

-SuperRich also offers an app that gives you live exchange rates and shows you the closest branch near you.
+SuperRich also offers an app that gives you live exchange rates and shows you details on the closest branch near you.

 An excellent app to have with you if you come with a large amount of cash.